RyleeJensen/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview
 The purpose of this project was to analyze credit card risk.
-This particular issue is an inherently unbalanced classification probelm as good loans easily outnumber risky loans.
+This particular issue is an inherently unbalanced classification problem as good loans easily outnumber risky loans.
 We will use a handful of different machine learning models to see which one is best a prediction credit risk.
 These include:
   - Oversampling the data using the RandomOverSampler and SMOTE algorithms
   - Undersampling the data using the ClusterCentroids algorithm
   - Use a combination approach of over and undersampling the data with the SMOTEENN algorithm